 What are you passionate about?
 What are you zealous for?
 When you see an injustice that stirs your heart and turns your face red, what do you do about it?

-The bible tells us that it’s okay to be angry as long as it is righteous anger.
+The Bible tells us that it’s okay to be angry as long as it is righteous anger.
 How can we know the difference?
 Because unrighteous anger focuses on hurting the other person that is committing a crime.
 Righteous anger’s focus is on stopping the crime itself before it hurts more people.
 Righteous anger focuses on intercession and intervening on behalf of the truth or righteousness itself.
 Righteous anger does not find pleasure in vengeance or hurting the perpetrator.
-It finds all its pleasure on stopping the injustice and fighting for what’s right.
+It finds all its pleasure in stopping injustice and fighting for what’s right.
 When Yeshua turned over the tables in the Temple, I’m sure He not only offended the merchants but perhaps even hurt a few as the tables landed on their feet and in their laps.
 He did not mean to hurt them or their feelings.
-But just like Prince Zimri and Princess Cozbi from our Phineas story, they wouldn’t have lost their lives if they were not participating in those sins to begin with.
+But just like Prince Zimri and Princess Cozbi from our Phineas story, they wouldn’t have lost their lives if they were not participating in those sins, to begin with.

 There is a big difference between vengeance and righteous anger.
 The Hebrew word for vengeance deals with getting revenge and punishment.
 Unless we are commanded specifically to do such a thing, “Vengeance/punishment is Mine, says the LORD.”
-But on the other hand, righteous anger comes from above and is His way of stirring us to fight for the weak, the hopeless, the picked on, the widows, the orphans, and to fight for the Truth.
+But on the other hand, righteous anger comes from above and is His way of stirring us to fight for the weak, the hopeless, the picked on, the widows, and the orphans, and to fight for the Truth.

-I will end with a famous quote often attributed to Irish statesman Edmund Burke: “The only thing that allows evil to prevail in the world, is when good people stand by and do nothing.”
+I will end with a famous quote often attributed to Irish statesman Edmund Burke: “The only thing that allows evil to prevail in the world is when good people stand by and do nothing.”